Groupe1Rim/DetectoRIM/README.md

 You can then use each script independently

-## Create chimeria
+## Create chimera
-To create chimeria you have to use Chimerator.py
+To create chimera you have to use Chimerator.py
 First you have to aligned the 2 parent sequences on the Mauve tool (http://darlinglab.org/mauve/mauve.html)

 ### Chimerator input files